Seeding with Costly Network Information: Introduction

 \subsection{Related work}

-Motivated by the difficulties of acquiring complete network data, we are interested in influence maximization methods that do not make explicit use of the full graph.
-Such methods have roots in applied work --- for vaccination \cite{cohen2003efficient} and sensing \cite{christakis2010social}, in addition to seeding.
-One approach that has received substantial attention is a ``one-hop'' strategy (sometimes called ``nomination'' \cite{kim2015social} or ``acquaintance'' targeting \cite{cohen2003efficient,chami2017social}) that selects as seeds the neighbors of random nodes; this exploits a version of the friendship paradox that whereby the friend of a random individual is expected to have more friends than a random individual \cite{Lattanzi:2015:PRN:2684822.2685293}.
-For example, Kim et al. \cite{kim2015social} report on the results of field experiments that target individuals for delivery of public health interventions.
-They argue that that one-hop targeting (whereby a random individual nominates a friend to be targeted) leads to increased adoption rates, compared with random or in-degree targeting.
-Some other empirical work has been less encouraging (\cite{chin2018evaluating}, cf. \cite{kumar2019can}).
-While there are results about how these short random walks affect the degree distribution of selected nodes \cite{kumar2018network}, one-hop seeding currently lacks any theoretical guarantees under models of contagion.
-Furthermore, given the collection of data about the network neighborhoods of $k$ nodes, it is natural to consider whether this data can be more effectively used than just locally taking a random step, ignoring data collected from the other $k-1$ neighborhoods.
+Motivated by the difficulties of acquiring complete network data, we are interested in methods for targeting in networks without making explicit use of the full graph.
+Such methods have roots in multiple applied problems --- vaccination \citep{cohen2003efficient} and disease surveillance \citep{christakis2010social} --- in addition to seeding.
+One approach that has received substantial attention is a ``one-hop'' strategy [sometimes called ``nomination'' \citep{kim2015social} or ``acquaintance targeting'' \citep{cohen2003efficient,chami2017social}] that selects as seeds the neighbors of random nodes.
+This approach exploits a version of the friendship paradox that states: ``the friend of a random individual is expected to have more friends than a random individual,'' \citep{Lattanzi:2015:PRN:2684822.2685293,feld1991your}.
+For example, \cite{kim2015social} report on the results of field experiments that target individuals for delivery of public health interventions (spreading adoption of multivitamins and a water purification method).
+For one product, they argue that one-hop targeting (whereby a random individual nominates a friend to be targeted) leads to increased adoption rates, compared with random or in-degree targeting.
+Some other empirical work has been less encouraging (\citealp{chin2021evaluating}, cf. \citealp{kumar2019can}).
+While there are results about how these short random walks affect the degree distribution of selected nodes \citep{kumar2018network}, one-hop seeding currently lacks any theoretical guarantees under models of contagion.
+Furthermore, given the collection of data about the network neighborhoods of $k$ nodes, it is natural to ask whether this data can be more effectively used than just locally taking a random step, ignoring data collected from the other $k-1$ neighborhoods.